epw/consensus/consensus.md

 Some very powerful advancements are only available to Mages who have left behind a certain amount of attachment to the mundane world, or are sufficiently inspired in the magical world.
 Untethered Advancements may only be accessed by characters that have unlocked Tier 2 advancements, and only if they are Untethered at the time of reaching their fifth experience.
 If a character becomes Tethered again, they retain any advancements gained while Untethered.
 Advanced Moves for each playbook are under this tier, and are some of the most powerful moves available.

-#### Becoming Untethered: Inspirations and Anchors
+#### Becoming Untethered

-A character becomes Untethered when they have more Inspirations than they do Anchors.
-This can happen by gaining a new inspiration or by losing an Anchor.
-(Sometimes both may happen at once, but this is likely a rare occurrence.)
+A character becomes Untethered when they have only one Anchor.
 They remain Untethered while this remains true.
-However, if a character at any point has at least twice as many Inspirations as they do Anchors, that character becomes Lost and is no longer a playable character ({{linkLosing a Character}}).
+However, if a character at any point loses their final Anchor, that character becomes Lost and is no longer a playable character ({{linkLosing a Character}}).
 This is the careful balancing act Mages must do in order to access their most powerful advancements.

 #### (Special) Remove a Restriction from your Paradigm